KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

 ---

 ## Status
+- **2026-08-24 — SCN 26-48 updated (AAC).** Documents `.idx` sidecars for all eight REFS product types.
+Implementation date unchanged at October 6, 2026.
+Confirms the five RRFS ensemble members but still gives no dissemination path for them.
+- **~2026-08-15 to 08-21 — `.idx` sidecars added to NOMADS.** Complete coverage, 1740 of
+  1740 files per synoptic cycle, byte-identical to the S3 sidecars.
+- **2026-08-13, ~21:30 UTC — NODD replacement bucket live.** `s3://noaa-rrfs-ops-pds`
+  carries REFS under `refs.YYYYMMDD/CC/ensprod/`, registered CC0-1.0.
+Combined products only; no members.
-- **2026-08-12, 12 UTC — parallel feed live on NOMADS; AWS prototype frozen.** The pre-implementation real-time feed began at the 12 UTC cycle at `/pub/data/nccf/com/refs/para/`, one day later than the "on or about August 11" date in SCN 26-48.
+- **2026-08-12, 12 UTC — parallel feed live on NOMADS; AWS prototype frozen.** The pre-implementation real-time feed began at the 12 UTC cycle at `/pub/data/nccf/com/refs/para/`, one day later than the "on or about August 11" date in SCN 26-48 — a date NOAA has since corrected to August 12 in its AWS Open Data Registry entry, though not in the SCN itself.
 The prototype bucket stopped after the 06 UTC cycle.
 Combined `ensprod` products carried across unchanged; individual members did not.
 - Proposed retirement of HREF and NARRE was announced in NWS Public Information Statement 25-41 (June 26, 2025); SREF was added to the same retirement wave by SCN 26-48.
 - Targeted for operational implementation alongside the deterministic RRFS, originally "early 2026"; slipped through pre-operational evaluation.
 - SCN 26-48 was updated July 6, 2026 (AAB), moving implementation from August 31, 2026 to **October 6, 2026 at 12 UTC** and setting the real-time parallel feed to begin on or about August 11, 2026.
+A further update on August 24, 2026 (AAC) documented the `.idx` and BUFR files added to NOMADS, without changing the implementation date.
 - **NWS Service Change Notice 26-48 (May 12, 2026)** scheduled REFS operational implementation for August 31, 2026 at 12 UTC, with HREF, SREF, and NARRE retiring on the same day.
 Per SCN 26-48, if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.
-- Pre-implementation parallel data feed expected on NOMADS on or about July 7, 2026.
 - 2025 NOAA Hazardous Weather Testbed Spring Forecasting Experiment evaluations indicated REFS performed competitively with HREF for Day 1 and Day 2 forecasts, and slightly better for some objective metrics including deep convection (>40 dBZ) prediction.
 This supported the decision to proceed with HREF→REFS replacement.

 ---